-The natural log calculator determines the logarithm to the base of a famous mathematical constant, e, an irrational number with an approximate value of
+The natural log calculator (or simply ln calculator) determines the logarithm to the base of a famous mathematical constant, e, an irrational number with an approximate value of

 How to use the natural logarithm calculator

-In the case of the natural logarithm, this is somewhat less intuitive, because it's base, e, is not an integer.
-But, since the value of e is between values of 2 and 3, we understand that e4 has to be somewhere between 24 = 16 and 34 = 81.
+In the case of the natural logarithm, this is somewhat less intuitive because its base, e, is not an integer.
+But, since the value of e is between 2 and 3, we understand that e⁴ has to be somewhere between 2⁴ = 16 and 3⁴ = 81.

 Here are some examples of natural logarithm:

-Check out the correctness of the above results by using our natural log calculator and the exponent calculator.
-In order to get a better grasp of the interplay between the exponential and logarithm functions, you may want to check out our exponential and logarithm calculators.
+You can check out the correctness of the above results by using our natural log calculator and the exponent calculator.
+Additionally, to better grasp the interplay between the exponential and logarithm functions, you may want to check the exponent calculator along with the log calculator.

 Other ways to denote the natural logarithm

 One way of denoting the natural logarithm is loge.
-This is the same as, say, when we write the logarithm to the base two as log2.
+This is the same as when we write the logarithm to the base two as log₂.

 There is also a third way of writing the natural logarithm: log.
-This notation is somewhat problematic though, as it is often mistaken for the logarithm to the base 10, although this is the syntax many software implementations of natural logarithm use, so be careful!
+This notation is somewhat problematic, though, as it is often mistaken for the logarithm to the base 10.
+However, this is the syntax many software implementations of natural logarithm use, so be careful!

 What's so natural about the natural logarithm?

 Why exactly does ln x deserve to be called natural?
-Maybe the most important property of the natural logarithm is that it is the inverse function of the exponential function ex, the only function whose rate of change, or the derivative, is precisely again itself:
+Maybe the most important property of the natural logarithm is that it is the inverse function of the exponential function eˣ, the only function whose rate of change, or the derivative, is precisely itself: (eˣ)' = eˣ.